On site learning opportunities

 Neuroscience nursing 1 from George Brown offered onsite.

 These workshops provide a comprehensive multi-disciplinary approach to the management of individuals living with an ostomy.
-Learn why people end up with stomas, identify and selecting different ostomy products, ileo-anal reservoir procedure, diets and ostomies, fistula management and more.
+Review basic anatomy and physiology, why people have ostomy surgery, appropriate identification and selection of different ostomy products, diets and pharmaceutical considerations, as well as common complications.
 Workshops are offered three times per year.
-Level I is a pre-requisite to participate in Level II.
-Please see the following attachments for information and contact details:
+Level I is a pre-requisite to participation in Level II.
+Please see the following attachments for information and registration details:

 Introduction to fistula management

 Baffled by enterocutaneous fistulas and their management?
-This introductory course will review the basics for fistula management and treatment options, is offered three times per year.
-Please see the following attachment for information and contact details:
+This introductory course will review the basics for fistula management and treatment options with a focus on troughing.
+It is offered twice per year.
+Please see the following attachment for information and registration details:

-- Introduction to fistula management (69 kb pdf file)
+- Introduction to fistula management (70 kb PDF file)

 Interdisciplinary Wound Care Workshops Levels 1 to 4